 Use Metal or Glass Storage

 Most people store their food in cardboard, paper, or flimsy plastic, and this makes it very easy for rodents to chew through the packaging and get into your food.
-Swap out your current storage for metal or glass containers because rodents cannot chew through glass and it is very difficult for them to chew through metal.
+Swap out your current storage for metal or glass containers because rodents cannot chew through the glass and it is very difficult for them to chew through metal.
 Do not forget to store pet food in a metal container as well!
-A metal trash can with a lid is a popular solution for storing a large amount of dry goods like this.
+A metal trash can with a lid is a popular solution for storing a large number of dry goods like this.

 Avoid Excess Moisture

 Your food storage area needs to be kept as dry as possible, otherwise small rodents will be attracted to that area (in addition to the moisture spoiling some of your goods).
 Clean up spills immediately and thoroughly and make sure no a/c vents are dripping in the area.
 Additionally, you can place a dehumidifier in the storage area to make the space even drier.

 Use Natural Deterrents

 Since you are trying to keep rodents out of your food, you do not want to use harmful chemicals as a rodent deterrent.
 But, you can use natural substances to repel rodents.
 Peppermint and spearmint are two herbs that irritate the nasal passages of rodents, so if you grow these in your storage area, the rodents will almost certainly avoid it.

 Rodents tend to avoid high-activity areas, so they are much less likely to invade your kitchen than your pantry.
 Make them avoid your pantry as well by maintaining a constant presence there.
 Regularly go in there to grab food items and move the storage containers around every week or so.
 The disruption will feel chaotic to rodents, and they will seek sustenance elsewhere.